top of page

 By developing initiatives concerning policing and violence prevention, the Community Safety Working Group strives to create a safer Toronto.

-Housing Working Group Lead
+Transit Working Group

-Newcomer Working Group Lead
+Newcomer Working Group

 The Newcomer Working Group is dedicated to encouraging the integration, civic participation, and success of newcomer youth in Toronto.